JinYSun/BiBERTa/README.md

 ## <u>Motivation</u>

-It is a deep learning-based framework built for new donor/acceptor pairs (DeepDAP) discovery.
+It is a deep learning-based framework built for new donor/acceptor pairs discovery.
 The framework contains data collection section, PCE prediction section and molecular discovery section.
 Specifically, a large D/A pair dataset was built by collecting experimental data from literature.
-Then, a novel RoBERTa-based dual-encoder model (DeRoBERTa) was developed for PCE prediction by using the SMILES of donor and acceptor pairs as the input.
-Two pretrained ChemBERTa2 encoders were loaded as initial parameters of the dual-encoder.
+Then, a novel RoBERTa-based bi-encoder model (BiBERTa) was developed for PCE prediction by using the SMILES of donor and acceptor pairs as the input.
+Two pretrained ChemBERTa2 encoders were loaded as initial parameters of the bi-encoder.
 The model was trained, tested and validated on the experimental dataset.

 ## <u>Depends</u>